ShreevathsaGP/CIE-IVI/README.md

 # Alternative ways of installing Android Automotive on Host Machine:

+The Host system used for building has Specifications as follows:
+- Intel® Core™ i7-12800HX Processor
+- 32GB RAM
+- 1TB SSD

 Downloading the SNAP AUTOMOTIVE image in Android Studio

 Refer the link Github link below: